tangshuang/.datamanager.js/README.md

 ```
 {
+  id: '', // string, to name this datamanager instance
   host: '', // string, i.e. https://yourdomain.com/api, which will be connected with your given url in component
   expires: 10*1000, // 10ms cached
   debug: false, // console.log some internal information, now no use
   requester: fetch, // function(url, options), use which library to send request, you can use axios to create a function, default using `fetch`
   interceptors: [], // [function(req, next, stop)], functions to modify request options before send
   adapters: [], // [function(res, next, stop)], functions to modify response when request success
-  storage: 'sessionStorage', // which storage driver to use, default 'sessionStorage', options: localStorage, sessionStorage, object
+  storage: sessionStorage, // which storage driver to use, default sessionStorage, options: localStorage, sessionStorage, object
+  snapshots: false, // whether to generate snapshot when data is updated, if true, you can find snapshots with Chrome dev-tools
 }
 ```